 David Munrow died by his own hand on 15th May 1976 aged just thirty-three.
 The two Voyager space craft launched a year after his death each contained an eclectic 90-minute 'golden record' of music from many cultures, including Eastern and Western classics.
 Among them is a performance by David Munrow and his Early Music Consort of London.
-Here is the music chosen for Voyager, and I am sure it will generate some comment:
+Here is the music chosen for Voyager, and I am sure it will generate comment:

 * Bach, Brandenburg Concerto No. 2 in F. First Movement, Munich Bach Orchestra, Karl Richter, conductor.
 4:40